 Al ShaqabAl Rayyan, Doha, Qatar

 When this project was built, it was initially planned that this school would serve an area of Doha which had started to grow but which so far lacked an educational infrastructure that would enable children to move from elementary to university level.
 The complex hosted the Qatar Academy, Shaqab College for Designing Arts and Al Shaqab Girls Institute.
-As Doha has developed and it was deemed not only necessary but fundamental to the growth and development of both Qatar and the Gulf region to establish a centre of educational excellence, Al Shaqab Institute became the centre of Education City and now acts as the headquarters for the Qatar Foundation which is responsible for the expansion of educational sector in Qatar.
+As Doha has developed and it was deemed not only necessary but fundamental to the growth and development of both Qatar and the Gulf region to establish a centre of educational excellence.
+At one point, Al Shaqab Institute was the centre of Education City and used to act as the headquarters of the Qatar Foundation which is responsible for the expansion of educational sector in Qatar.

 The architectural concept was derived from both traditional Arab Islamic architecture as well as the function of the school.
 For this reason, the school was designed around a central courtyard, around which all of the facilities that the student would require are located; with the public facilities being located at ground level and the private areas of the school being arranged on the upper floor.
 The courtyard is the heart of the school, geographically, architecturally and socially.